Cleveland Water Quality at a Glance

 Cleveland Water employs a multi-faceted approach to manage Lake Erie’s seasonal algal blooms:

-Specialized treatment: Powdered activated carbon and potassium permanganate treatments target algal toxins
+Specialised treatment: Powdered activated carbon and potassium permanganate treatments target algal toxins.

-What assistance programs are available for Cleveland water customers?
+What assistance programmes are available for Cleveland water customers?

-• Water Affordability Program: Income-based discounts for qualified residents
+• Water Affordability Programme: Income-based discounts for qualified residents

 • Homestead Discount: Reduced rates for senior citizens and disabled customers